 Take Care of Yourself

 The emotional impact of teaching a population affected by trauma can lead to compassion fatigue.
 Compassion fatigue is a type of secondary traumatic stress (STS) that results from the demanding nature of encountering the traumatic experiences of others.
-With this in mind, it is important to attend to your own needs for support, self-compassion, and self-care.
+With this in mind, it is important to attend to your own needs for support, compassion, and self-care.

 • Set aside specific times to engage with your students, allowing yourself to take time away from your teaching (e.g., tell your students that you will not reply to emails on Sundays).

 • Talk with colleagues or friends about your frustrations.
+Let them know if you need help finding solutions, or if you just need someone to listen.

 • Reach out to those in your personal or professional networks for support.

-• Seek support from mental health professionals when needed.
+• Seek support from mental health professionals, when needed.

 Campus Resources for Students

-For Further Reading
+Further Reading

 References